How to Get a Doctorate: A Closer Look at Doctoral Degrees

 Given the research focus of a Ph.D. candidate’s curriculum, students often have research-related opportunities for paid work.
 Many Ph.D. candidates receive a tuition waiver.
 In some cases, government-funded paid research work may be available.
 Generally speaking, doctoral candidates are also eligible for teaching and research assistantships.

 In addition, a number of foreign countries provide free or low-cost doctoral degrees at their public universities.
 But be forewarned: The requirements are usually quite stringent.
 For example, these can include rules around the designated language of study and the acceptable timeframe for a course of study.
-But for some candidates, the cost savings at these foreign institutions can be worth it.
+But for some candidates, the cost savings at these foreign institutions can be worth it and may merit consideration when trying to figure out how to get a doctoral degree.

 Enroll in a Doctoral Program